httpie/cli/README.rst

 Unstable version
 ----------------

-You can also instead of the latest the latest unreleased development version directly from the ``master`` branch on GitHub.
+You can also install the latest unreleased development version directly from the ``master`` branch on GitHub.
 It is a work-in-progress of a future stable release so the experience might be not as smooth.

 |unix_build|